2007 New Jersey Senate election

-The 2007 New Jersey State Senate elections were held on November 4.
+The 2007 New Jersey Senate election was held on November 4.

 The election took place midway through Jon Corzine's term as Governor of New Jersey.
-Democrats gained an additional seat by winning two Republican seats in South Jersey, though one-term Senator Ellen Karcher lost re-election to Jennifer Beck.
+Democrats gained an additional seat by winning two Republican seats in South Jersey (districts 1 and 2), though one-term Senator Ellen Karcher lost re-election to Jennifer Beck in the 12th district.
 The Democratic gains in South Jersey laid the groundwork for a transfer of power within the Democratic Party, culminating in Steve Sweeney's election as Senate President midway through the 2008–12 term.